Minimum Wage in Manitoba: Current Rates 2025

 While Manitoba has increased the minimum wage substantially in recent years, there are calls for it to rise further and match a more adequate “living wage.”
 A household’s living wage is the estimated hourly rate for basic living expenses within a specific community.
 It varies by region to account for local costs.

-According to the Canadian Centre for Policy Alternatives, the living wage for a family of four (2 adults and two children) in Winnipeg, Manitoba, is currently $18.34 per hour as of 2022.
-This is $2.54 above the general minimum wage.
+According to the Canadian Centre for Policy Alternatives, the living wage for a family of four (2 adults and two children) in Winnipeg, Manitoba, is currently $18.75 per hour as of June 2025.
+This is $2.75 above the Manitoba general minimum wage.

 Future Outlook for Minimum Wage in Manitoba